After wildfires, City of Calistoga invests in state-of-the art fire hazard mapping

-In the wake of the devastating wildfires in Northern California in the past few years, the City of Calistoga is taking steps toward requiring stricter building standards in high fire risk zones, and updating its mapping of high risk zones.
+CALISTOGA -- In the wake of the devastating wildfires in Northern California in the past few years, the city of Calistoga is taking steps toward requiring stricter building standards in high fire risk zones, and updating its mapping of high-risk zones.

 On Tuesday, the city approved $80,000 for a contract with a Colorado fire management company to prepare a state-of-the-art wildfire risk assessment.

-Council members expressed concern for the cost of the mapping, but agreed on the necessity.
+Council members expressed concern about the cost of the mapping, but agreed on the necessity.
 “This could potentially save lives,” said Council Member Don Williams.

 You have free articles remaining.